REFEDS/SAML-Profile/edugain-saml-profile.md

 In order to assure SAML Metadata integrity, each federation aggregate produced for aggregation in eduGAIN MUST be signed as specified in Metadata for the OASIS Security Assertion Markup Language (SAML) V2.0 [SAMLMeta].

-The SAML Metadata signature MUST meet the following requirements:
+SAML Metadata Producers MUST ensure that their SAML Metadata signature meets the following requirements:

 * The signature is made using an explicit ID reference, not an empty reference.
 * The signature reference refers to the document element.
 * The signature's digest algorithm is at least as strong as SHA-256, and does not use MD5 or SHA-1.
 * The signature's signature method is RSA with an associated digest at least as strong as SHA-256 and does not use MD5 or SHA-1.
 * The signature's transforms contain only these permissible values:
-* Enveloped signature.
+** Enveloped signature.
-* Exclusive canonicalisation with or without comments.
+** Exclusive canonicalisation with or without comments.

 ## 5. SAML Metadata Publication